DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

 Portfolio1.
-Written Reflections on Assigned Material (50%) 2.
-Selection and Analysis of Particular Inclusive Education Opportunity (Universal Formats)100%n/a
+Written Reflections on Assigned Material to include application of its relevance for school practice (50%) 2.
+Selection and Analysis of Particular Inclusive Education Opportunity/ies that arise in their placement contexts (Universal Formats)100%n/a

 Reassessment Requirement Type